mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ### Encryption

-Targeted messages use HPKE to encrypt the message content between two leaves.
+Targeted messages uses the SafeEncryptWithContext function provided by the Safe Extension API to encrypt the message content between two leaves.
 The HPKE keys of the `LeafNode` are used to that effect, namely the `encryption_key` field.

-In addition, `TargetedMessageSenderAuthData` is encrypted in a similar way to `MLSSenderData` as described in section 7.3.2 in {{mls-protocol}}.
+In addition, `TargetedMessageSenderAuthData` is encrypted in a similar way to `MLSSenderData` as described in section 6.3.2 in {{mls-protocol}}.
 The `TargetedMessageSenderAuthData.sender_leaf_index` field is the leaf index of the sender.
 The `TargetedMessageSenderAuthData.authentication_scheme` field is the authentication scheme used to authenticate the sender.
 The